-Each historic period, every new époque brings new transformations, new social, political, cultural developments, as well as notable changes in city’s architecture.
+Each historic period, every new époque brings new transformations, new social, political, cultural developments, as well as notable changes in the city’s architecture.
 The latter is strongly influenced by the current trends in the society reflecting versatile preferences of various communities.

 The city of Toronto has a lot of interesting historic districts, including residential areas.
 Homeowners considering window replacement in Toronto, as well as other interested individuals may be curious to know the roots of their neighbourhoods and how the architectural appearance was formed.
-In this article we will talk about Georgian and Victorian houses.
+In this article, we will talk about Georgian and Victorian houses.

 Georgian houses – beginning of the 19th century